Q&A: Will Germany’s upcoming electricity grid reform slow down the energy transition?

 What was the reaction to the package?

-Renewable projects could end up having to carry risks over which they have no direct influence, increasing generation costs – potentially well beyond the savings on the grid side, said Philipp Godron, an electricity policy specialist at think tank Agora Energiewende, in comments to CLEW.
-According to Godron, grid operators should provide far greater transparency to enable efficient regulation.
-This would provide much-needed information on grid capacity, connection requests, overload and future projections.
+Renewable projects could end up having to carry risks over which they have no direct influence, increasing generation costs – potentially well beyond the savings on the grid side, said Philipp Godron, an electricity policy specialist at Agora Energiewende, in comments to CLEW in March, assessing the first draft.
+More transparency on grid capacity, connection requests, overload and future projections was needed, he said.

 What happens next?